nikeasyanzi/Gitbook-Coding-Interview-/questions/FindAllNumbersDisappearedinanArray.md

 # [# 3.Array/String](/arraystring.md) *

 題目
+448. Find All Numbers Disappeared in an Array

 https://leetcode.com/problems/find-all-numbers-disappeared-in-an-array/description/

 Given an array of integers where 1 ≤ a[i] ≤ n (n = size of array), some elements appear twice and others appear once.